You may think that when you get a bruise there’s nothing to do but wait for it to heal.

 - Mountain arnica

 The flower of the arnica plant has been used for hundreds of years for its apparent benefits.
-Traditionally, it’s been used to reduce pain, swelling, and bruising.
+Traditionally, it’s been used to reduce:

 - pain patches